yashu1wwww/Bookmyshow-Movies-Ratings-And-Interest-Count-Tool/README.md

 ## Bookmyshow Movies Ratings and Interest Count Tool Using Express Js &amp; Puppeteer

+## To run this on your system, install Node.js, install the required packages in the project

+## And then execute node index.js inside the code folder

 **BookMyShow Movies Auto Interest With Multiple Accounts:**
 <br>
 [Bookmyshow-Movies-Auto-Interest-With-Multiple-Accounts](https://github.com/unknown12300/Bookmyshow-Movies-Auto-Interest-With-Multiple-Accounts)